mohamd7ali/mohamd7ali.github.io/index.md

 ---
 layout: default
-title: Welcome
+title: Mohammad Ali Etemadi Naeen
 ---

-# Welcome to my GitHub Pages Site
+# Welcome to my GitHub Page!
-This is my personal website built using the Cayman Jekyll theme!
+Hello!
+My name is Mohammad Ali.
+This is my personal website where I showcase my projects and share my professional journey.

+# About Me